 I got a promotion at work.
 I experience some mixed emotions about this, almost none of which are the ones I was expecting.
 I mostly feel guilty?
 At Google, a big part of a promotion is how many people know your name.
-I’ve made a name for myself by constantly arguing for the things I believe in, even though I know I come across as a grouchy old man.
+I’ve made a little bit of a name for myself by constantly asking questions and trying to change things about my job, even though I know I come across as a grouchy old man.
 I also know that not everybody is allowed to present themselves as grouchy and opinionated.
 I’m allowed to do that, at least partially because I’m a white dude.
 I don’t think it’s as obvious as “I got promoted because I’m a white dude”, but I question how much of my promotion was because certain things are more socially acceptable for me than they are for other folks.
 I don’t have good answers to these questions, but I think they’re good questions to be asking.

 October 31, date

 I participated in a friendly “Walktober” competition at work, and ended up “winning” by walking a total of 383,265 steps in October.

 It starts getting colder, and I’m worried that I won’t be able to go on my daily walks anymore.
 I start getting pretty depressed about this, but then I remember: pants are a thing.
 I literally forgot that pants existed, because I’ve just been wearing basketball shorts for 8 months.

 People start talking about “another lockdown” which confuses me, because my first lockdown never ended.
 I don’t know if this means I’m being too careful, or if other people aren’t being careful enough, or both.